walkabilly/HKR6130_MUN/README.md

 The paper should be formatted using a standard academic format.
 I would suggest that APA and AMA are good choices.
 You can use MS Word or another word processor for the study proposal.
 You are not required to use Markdown.
 References should be included on a separate page.

 ### Intervention Evaluation in R

+Complete the assignment posted at the end of the [Intervention Evaluation in R](https://github.com/walkabilly/HKR6130_MUN/blob/master)

 ### Intervention Evaluation Report
 1. In the same groups as the Intervention Proposal Assignment write a 3000 word report detailing intervention evaluation.